Best WordPress Plugins to Use in 2026

 You can easily rearrange the fields, drop-down menus, and buttons, enable and disable labels, and even apply specific CSS rules to your forms.
 There’s an integrated anti-spam feature, and you can also use reCAPTCHA in your login forms.

 You can install WPForms from your WordPress dashboard.
-The plugin has more than 5 million active users and thousands of positive reviews.
+The plugin has more than 6 million active installations and thousands of positive reviews.

-The plugin developers also offer a few premium plans that start at around $40/year and come with a number of additional features and templates.
+The plugin developers also offer a few premium plans that start at around $50/year and come with a number of additional features and templates.

 WPML is one of the most popular plugins for multilingual WordPress websites.
-It offers integration with over 40 languages out of the box, all with easy management options.
+It offers integration with over 40 languages out of the box, all with easy management and AI translation options.

-Automatic translation is available not only for your content but also for the URLs and meta descriptions, both very important for your SEO efforts.
+Automatic translation is available not only for your content but also for URLs and meta descriptions, both of which are very important for your SEO efforts.

 WPML is a premium product that doesn’t have a free version.
-Prices start at just under $40/year for a single site and go as high as $200/year for the package with all the bells-and-whistles.
+Prices start at just under $40/year for a single site and go up to $200/year for the bells-and-whistles package.

-Yoast SEO plugin for WordPress is one of the most powerful weapons around when it comes to getting recognized by search engines.
+Yoast SEO for WordPress is one of the most powerful weapons when it comes to getting recognized by search engines.

-Yoast SEO traces its roots back to 2008 and currently has over 5 million active installations and tons of positive reviews.
+It can trace its roots back to 2008 and currently has over 10 million installations and tons of positive reviews.
 It prides itself as the most widely used SEO plugin and one of the most feature-rich ones.

 Yoast ensures search engines instantly know what your website is all about.